sagemathinc/sbir2015/description.md

-You only have to admit in class that one or two problems are busted and then every evening you get a flood of 10pm emails, ``I *know* I have number X right; it must be a busted problem?''
+You only have to admit in class that one or two problems are busted and then every evening you get a flood of 10pm emails, ``I *know* I have number 7 right; it must be a busted problem?''
 Well, no.

-Instead of trying to amass the largest number of problems possible, or to try to copy problems from existing textbooks, we will aim initially for very high quality solid problems for more advanced courses.
+Instead of trying to amass the largest number of problems possible, or to try to copy problems from existing textbooks, we will aim initially for high quality problems for more advanced courses.
-We will carry over ideas from the Sage software development process, which is a carefully refined public peer review process inspired by a mix of how the peer review process works for journals and how code review works in other open source projects.
+We will carry over ideas from the Sage software development process, which is a carefully refined peer review process inspired by a mix of how the peer review process works for journals and how code review works in other open source projects (see  http://trac.sagemath.org/).
 We believe homework problems need to meet the same high standards of review and automated testing that we apply to Sage's codebase.
-This is expensive, frustrating and difficult, but is needed to ensure problems are useful to instructors and stay reliable several years later as Sage and other software the problems rely on evolves.
+This is expensive, frustrating and difficult, but is needed to ensure problems are useful to instructors and stay reliable several years later as Sage and other software evolves.

 #### Authoring problems is hard

 We do *not* expect an instructor to single-handedly author 30 problem sets of 10 interactive problems each, on-the-fly during a semester.
-We estimate that a good problem takes at least an hour to write, test, debug, refine, and often much more time (depending on whether the problem involves adapting an existing problem or not).
+We estimate that a good problem takes at least an hour to write, test, debug, refine, and often much more time, depending on whether the problem involves adapting an existing problem or not.
 Creating a good problem is much like creating a puzzle or game, with a range of input states, hints along the way to mastery, and so on.